Art of Nursing Competency Framework:

 Competency: Builds trust and psychological safety in teams

-Competency: Uses patient stories to inform care planning
+Domain: Uses patient stories to inform care planning

 Domain: Ethical Action

-Assessment Methods: Reflective case analysis as part of appraisal.
+Assessment Methods: Reflective case analysis; revalidation conversations.

-Creative Health Facilitation
+Domain: Creative Facilitation

-Competency: Uses arts-based approaches in care delivery and or self care.
+Competency: Uses arts-based approaches in care delivery

-Measurable Indicators: Patient engagement metrics; wellbeing indicators
+Measurable Indicators: Patient engagement metrics; wellbeing indicators and activation scores.

-Assessment Methods: Practice-based project evaluation, self care activities and wellbeing scores
+Assessment Methods: Practice-based project evaluation, colleague feedbac

-(Specialist / Advanced Practice Nurse)
+Level 3: Advanced (Specialist / Advanced Practice Nurse)

 Domain: Aesthetic Leadership

-Competency: Models and teaches aesthetic knowing in practice
+Competency: Models and teaches aesthetic knowing in practice and articulates the art of nursing competencies.

-Competency: Designs environments that support relational care
+Competency: Designs environments that support relational care.

-Observable Behaviour:Implements practices enhancing psychological safety
+Observable Behaviours: Implements practices enhancing psychological safety.

-Assessment Methods: Workforce data analysis; ethnographic observation
+Assessment Methods: Workforce data analysis; ethnographic observation.

-Domain: Narrative Systems Thinking
+Domain: Uses Narrative as Evidence in Systems Thinking

 Competency: Uses narrative data to influence service design

-Competency: Ethical Stewardship
+Domain: Ethical Stewardship

-Competency: Leads ethical decision-making processes with evidence based rational.
+Competency: Leads ethical decision-making processes

 Domain: Creative Innovation

-Expert / Transformational (Consultant / System Leader)
+Level 4: Expert / Transformational (Consultant / System Leader)

 Domain: Aesthetic System Design